Top 10 Twitter Dissertation Topics

 This dissertation should evaluate whether users of Twitter more frequently differ from other individuals in terms of their perceptions of the typical social media marketing strategies.
 The financial sector in the UK can be focused on.

-The main objective of the suggested study is to examine whether Twitter communications can have an effect on CSR-related impressions of the end consumers in the UK.
+The main objective of the suggested study is to examine whether Twitter communications can affect CSR-related impressions of the end consumers in the UK.
 Only manufacturing firms are evaluated in the dissertation.

 The outlined research project should compare Twitter against other components of the promotional mix to determine the effectiveness of this platform in event marketing.
 Music festivals in the UK are emphasised.